Landlords are well versed in managing change and uncertainty. But no one could have predicted the seismic shift of the last 12 months.

 Lenders have adapted to create innovative products to give landlords more flexibility and boost their borrowing power.

-For example, when regulators restricted lending in 2017, by effectively increasing interest coverage ratios (ICRs) to around 145% and stress testing to 5.5%, it became harder for some landlords to get the numbers to stack up.
+For example, when regulators restricted lending back in 2017, by effectively increasing interest coverage ratios (ICRs) and stress testing, it became harder for some landlords to get the numbers to stack up.

 Step in Top Slicing